ehrpg/qstar/docs/equipment.md

 ### Item uses

 Item's can usually be used indefinitely.
 The only exceptions are items that list **Uses** in their stats.
 This stat lists how often the item can be used.

-The number in parenthesis indicates if and how often the item's **Uses** can be reset to their full amount.

-If it says *refill* instead, the item has to be refilled at 1/10 it's original price, which is also listed in the parenthesis next to the item's **Credits** cost.

-If it lists both, only one of the two options apply:

-* The first option applies, if the character's living standard is high, and
-* the second option applies, if the character's living standard is normal.

-#### Cost

-When an item can be refilled, you only have to pay the full price of the item once, even if you buy more than one specimen of the item.
-Each additional specimen costs the item's refill cost.
-E.g. buying two rations costs `165` (`150
-+ 15`).

-!!! tip "Assets"
-    Some miscellaneous items count as Assets, which can be used to reduce the [Difficulty](/crisis#difficulty) for related checks.
-Usually an item states if it's an Asset, but creative use can always turn other items into Assets as well!
+The item's description states how the item can be refilled.
+If its **Uses** reaches 0, it cannot be used anymore until refilled.

 ### Food, Mundane & Tools